Bi-BitArt/HarvardX-ML-Portfolio/section02_decision_trees_II/notes.md

 In short, regression trees split the input space using feature values,
 and **predict the average target value** in each resulting region.

+### MSE, Mean Squared Error

+**MSE = average of (prediction − actual value)²**

+- It measures how far the predicted values are from the actual values.
+- The differences are squared, so **larger errors are penalized more**.

+- When calculating the MSE, we need to consider the number of points in each region.
+We take the weighted average over both regions so that we won't estimate few outliers too much.